patrykwyszyn/DatingApp/README.md

 # Client

-This project was generated with .NET 5 and  [Angular CLI](https://github.com/angular/angular-cli) version 12.
+This project was generated with .NET 5 and Angular version 12.

 ## Development server

 Run `cd .\client\` and then `ng serve` for a client server.
 Navigate to `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.
+#
 Run `cd .\API\` and then `dotnet watch run` for dev .NET server.

 Navigate to `https://localhost:5001/swagger/index.html` to see auto-generated documentation.

 ## Build

 To build project hosted on .NET server

 Run `cd .\client\` and then `ng build`, files will be built and save in `.\API\wwwroot`.

 Navigate to `https://localhost:5001/` to see FE part of project or `https://localhost:5001/swagger/index.html` to see auto-generated documentation.

 ## Database